jdittrich/userNeedResearchBook/text/dataAnalysis.md

 \

 **State themes in titles of groups**: Each group gets a headline.
-Create a hierarchy by using different paragraph styles – bigger headlines for overarching themes-of-themes, smaller headlines for themes, that encompass the data directly.
+Create a hierarchy by using different paragraph styles—bigger headlines for overarching themes-of-themes, smaller headlines for themes, that encompass the data directly.
 If you use paragraph styles to format your headlines, you can use the navigation tool of the wordprocessor to go through your structure.
 You can as well just use the list-hierarchy feature (pressing the tab-key creates a subordinate list point).
 I prefer headlines, though.

 #### How to: Analysis with pen and paper

 For working analog I recommend the following steps to get analysis-ready:

 1. Create table in a word processor, many rows, 2 columns (given you print on DINA4) .
 Each table cell will be a note.
-	1. In the table settings, switch off page breaks in cells and switch »keep paragraphs together« on, so that one note/table cell will not break between pages.
+	1. In the table settings, switch off page breaks in cells and switch “keep paragraphs together” on, so that one note/table cell will not break between pages.
 	2. In the table settings, choose a decent padding around each cell, like 0.5cm
 	3. Choose a font size of about 12pt, large enough to read it\
 	![](images/createAnalogNotes.png)